Symmetry and Evolution in Quantum Gravity: Gravity

 We now note the following: \begin{itemize} \item The action of the infinitesimal spatial diffeomorphisms on $g_{ab}$ is given by

 where $\epsilon << 1$.\footnote{A full treatment of spatial diffeomorphisms would require large diffeomorphisms, adding complications that don't affect our main argument.
-For simplicity, we will restrict our discussion to infinitesimal diffeomorphisms.} Since $S_\text{ADM}$ is invariant under time-independent (i.e., foliation preserving) diffeomorphisms, the extrinsic curvature $K_{ab}$ --- which contains all dependence of the time derivative of $g_{ab}$ --- has precisely the form required for a covariant derivative of $g_{ab}$ on a $\text{Riem}/\text{Diff}$-bundle, where Riem is the space of Euclidean metrics on $\Sigma$, Diff is the diffeomorphism group, and $\dot \xi$ is the connection.
+For simplicity, we will restrict our discussion to infinitesimal diffeomorphisms.} Since $S_\text{ADM}$ is invariant under time-independent (i.e., foliation preserving) diffeomorphisms, the extrinsic curvature $K_{ab}$ --- which contains all dependence of the time derivative of $g_{ab}$ --- has precisely the form required for a covariant derivative of $g_{ab}$ on a $\text{Riem}/\text{Diff}$-bundle, where Riem is the space of Euclidean metrics on $\Sigma$, Diff is the diffeomorphism group, and $\dot \xi$ is the connection (see \cite{Gomes:gauge_theory_riem} for a precise statement of this).
 If we identify the shift with

 then we can interpret $\xi$ as a compensator field for infinitesimal spatial diffeomorphisms.

 \item Local reparametrization invariance can be explicitly parametrized by an auxiliary field $\tau$ if we make the replacement